security of payments act qld logo

 A: No, in this case, it is the builder who first became aware of the delay, so the notification requirements became superfluous (‘it notified itself’ when he called you).
 Always ask in a contract without a formal notification clause ‘what constitutes notification?’… you may be surprised by some of the answers.

-Why hire an Engineer/Solicitor as your Construction Lawyer?
+Why engage an Engineer/Solicitor as your Construction Lawyer?

 Security of Payments